 - Treat dryness and cracking of the heels.

-As you can see, making a natural aloe vera gel is not difficult at all and it can be very useful when it comes to skin beauty.
+As you can see, making a natural, homemade aloe vera gel isn’t hard at all.
+It can also be very useful when it comes to keeping your skin beautiful.

-You now have a recipe and various different uses for aloe vera gel.
-Now you can make it one of your best friends for keeping your skin radiant and beautiful.
+Now you have a recipe and a lot of possible uses for your aloe vera gel, and it can become one of your best friends for keeping your skin radiant.